 Information from Moody's Analytics and the Washington State Economic Security Department shows that economic performance in the Kennewick-Richland area has been strong.
 High in-migration has been a key factor; however, Moody's Analytics notes that this growth could slow due to declines in federal funding of the Hanford Nuclear Site.
 There have also been declines in agricultural production due to trade worries within the past two years.
-Growth is expected to continue on the strength of the inmigration and manufacturing.
+Growth is expected to continue on the strength of the in-migration and manufacturing.
 The population in Benton County grew 13.3 percent to 198,171 from 2010 to 2017.
 The Franklin County population grew 17.9 percent to 94,347 over this same period.
 The top industries in Franklin County are healthcare, government, and manufacturing.
-The top industries in Benton County are government, health services, and professional/technical services.
 The top employers in the area are Hanford Site, Battelle/PNNL, Kadlec Regional Medical Center, Bechtel National, Inc., ConAgra/Lamb Weston, and Washington River Protection Solutions.
 The unemployment rate has dropped from 6.9 percent in 2015 to 5.4 percent in 2018.
 Total employment grew at rates of 2.2 percent in 2017 and 2.9 percent in 2018.
 The average annual wage in Benton and Franklin Counties was \$63,600 and \$64,300 in 2017 and 2018, respectively.
 These wages were up 3.7 percent and 4.2 percent from 2016 and 2017, respectively.